 The OSHA occupational noise regulations recommend the type of sound level meter that you should use for an occupational noise survey.
 The meters below are the ones we recommend for this type of noise measurement.

-Any of the above meters will be adequate for an OSHA noise survey, but please read the notes on Do I Need Peak? and Integrating Meter? to the right.
+Any of the above meters will be adequate for an OSHA noise survey, but please read the notes on this page titled Do I Need Peak? and Integrating Meter?.

 The prices above are for the sound level meter.
 Most occupational noise regulations state that you should check the meter's function before making measurements.
 This is carried out using a Sound Level Calibrator.
 Prices for kits that include a Calibrator are shown on the meter's page.